 That’s a good practice going forward, and it’s also easy to go back to your old posts and limit the audience retroactively.
 That way, you can make certain you’re not sharing telltale details with people you don’t know.
 While you’re at it, you can change the default audience so that your future posts are more private automatically.

-Take a Little Control Over Targeted Ads
+Take Some Control Over Targeted Ads

-There are three settings worth thinking about.
+There are three Facebook settings worth thinking about.
 The first is “Data about your activity from partners.”
 The specifics are complicated, but the bottom line is that if you turn the setting off, Facebook says it will avoid using some of the data it gets about what you do on other companies’ websites and services for its own ads.

 The second is “Ads shown off of Facebook.”
-Facebook doesn’t just show you ads on Facebook; the company’s ad system runs all over the internet and in apps.
+Facebook doesn’t just show you ads on Facebook; the company’s ad system runs all over the internet and even in other apps.
 The “Ads shown off of Facebook” setting determines whether advertisers can use information based on your Facebook activity to target you on other platforms.

-Finally, you’ve probably seen Facebook ads that list your friends’ names: “So-and-so likes ... ” That’s because Facebook lets advertisers use your name and products you “like”—Girl Scout cookies, Starbucks coffee, Ford trucks—in ads pitched to people in your network.
+Finally, you’ve probably seen Facebook ads that list your friends’ names: “So-and-so likes . . . .”
+That’s because Facebook lets advertisers use your name and products you “like”—Girl Scout Cookies, Starbucks coffee, Ford trucks—in ads pitched to people in your network.
 You can turn off the “Social Interactions” setting to put a stop to it.

 (Facebook has recently been rolling out updates to its advertising settings.
 The last few instructions may be slightly different on some accounts, but they will be close enough that you should be able to find your way.)